+Documentary photographers generally work for newspapers, magazines, and book publishers and almost on a self-employed basis.
+Their role is to express a story in pictures.
+This may range from photographs from a war zone to a study of old age, or images of a landscape.
 A Documentary photographer takes the pictures which reflect the truth of circumstances and communicate the emotions and meaning behind circumstances.
 A Documentary photographer should be sensitive in order to take natural pictures because many of the subjects may be experiencing misery or fear.
 A Documentary photographer works strongly with journalists and writers, regularly effective in partnership.

 Career in Documentary Photography

 The scenes of Indian Photography seem to be remarkably promising.
 It has innumerable branches to choose from along with the different courses and degrees for getting the skills.
 Photography can be treated both as an occupation and an art form.
 The economic returns are also not very reasonable in the beginning but there are many successful photographers in today.
 There are some diploma and certificate courses which can pursue to include technical specialisation.
 A documentary photographer can follow these courses along with the college.
 After the completion of the course, a photographer can get the job opportunity in various media sectors like - Add media, News media, Documentary firms, Magazines, Event management organizations, Theatre, Movies etc.

 Educational qualifications for Advertising Photography Career